loharvikas/fyle-interview-intern-backend/README.md

 docker compose build
 ```

-This command will build new images (this will be required when you make changes in Dockerfile or requirements.txt file)
+This command will build new images (this will be required when you make changes in the Dockerfile or requirements.txt file)